joeychrys/better-starter/README.md

 - Revoke user sessions
 - Impersonate users for testing

-### UI Components
+## UI Components

-The template includes a wide range of pre-styled components that you can use to build your UI:
+The template includes a wide range of pre-styled components using shadcn/ui that you can use to build your UI:
 - Buttons, Cards, Inputs
 - Modals, Dropdowns, Tabs
 - Forms with validation